You must to Register, or Create Account

 Are Contact Hours awarded for IPCO?

-Yes, 24.5 ANCC contact hours and 24.5 hours of continuing education credit are NAB approved for Nursing Home Administration and Residential Care/ Assisted Living Administration are available for completion of this program.
+Yes, 24.5 ANCC contact hours and 24.5 continuing education hours (CEs) from the National Association of Long Term Care Administrator Boards (NAB) are available for completion of this program.

 In support of improving patient care, this activity has been planned and implemented by University of Nebraska Medical Center and American Health Care Association.
 University of Nebraska Medical Center is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.